Pruning coupled with learning, ensembles of minimal neural networks, and future of XAI: Pruning procedures and strategies

 \section{Pruning procedures and strategies}

-The general pruning procedure is shown in Fig.~\ref{alg:Prun}.
+The general pruning procedure is shown in Algorithm of NN pruning below.
 Step of calculating the sensitivity indicators involves several epoches of NN training with the accumulation of the sum of the sensitivity indicators.